johanley/almanac/README.md

 # Islander's Almanac

-Errata and background info for the Islander's Almanac.
+Errata and background info for the *Islander's Almanac*.

 ## Known Errors